dolithachowdary/Summer-of-DSA/description.md

 ## 📅 Day-Wise Highlights

 ### ✅ Day 1:

-- Unique elements in a list
+* Unique elements in a list
-- Prime number checker
+* Prime number checker
-- Vowel counting in a string
+* Vowel counting in a string
-- ASCII-based value summing
+* ASCII-based value summing
-- Custom case switching
+* Custom case switching
-- Interleaving strings with uppercase preserved
+* Interleaving strings with uppercase preserved
-- Substring and circular match checks
+* Substring and circular match checks
-- Run-length decoding patterns (e.g., `3a4b5c` → `aaabbbbccccc`)
+* Run-length decoding patterns (e.g., `3a4b5c` → `aaabbbbccccc`)

 ---

 ### ✅ Day 2:

-- First missing positive integer
+* First missing positive integer
-- Move zeros to end
+* Move zeros to end
-- Move even numbers to end
+* Move even numbers to end
-- Swap numbers with zeros
+* Swap numbers with zeros
-- Count set bits in binary
+* Count set bits in binary
-- Reordering odd and even elements
+* Reordering odd and even elements

 ---

 ### ✅ Day 3:

 **Bit Manipulation:**

-- Decimal to binary (manual and bitwise)
+* Decimal to binary (manual and bitwise)
-- Binary to decimal
+* Binary to decimal
-- Count number of 1’s and 0’s in binary
+* Count number of 1’s and 0’s in binary
-- First set bit from right and left
+* First set bit from right and left
-- Set or unset i-th bit
+* Set or unset i-th bit
-- Check if number is a power of 2
+* Check if number is a power of 2
-- XOR to find duplicate in array
+* XOR to find duplicate in array

 **Recursion:**

-- Count digits in a number using recursion
+* Count digits in a number using recursion

 ---

 ### ✅ Day 4:

 **Recursion Practice (Digit, String & List Problems):**

-- Sum of digits in an integer
+* Sum of digits in an integer
-- Count digits in an integer
+* Count digits in an integer
-- Find min and max from a list using recursion
+* Find min and max from a list using recursion
-- Reverse a number using recursion
+* Reverse a number using recursion
-- Check if a string is palindrome
+* Check if a string is palindrome
-- Product of digits in an integer
+* Product of digits in an integer
-- Sum of list elements
+* Sum of list elements
-- Count zeros in a number
+* Count zeros in a number
-- GCD of two numbers (Euclidean algorithm)
+* GCD of two numbers (Euclidean algorithm)

 ---

 ### ✅ Day 5:

 **Advanced Recursion Problems:**

-- Sum of digits
+* Sum of digits
-- Count digits
+* Count digits
-- Min and max in list
+* Min and max in list
-- Reverse number recursively
+* Reverse number recursively
-- Check if a string is palindrome
+* Check if a string is palindrome
-- Product of digits
+* Product of digits
-- Sum of list elements
+* Sum of list elements
-- Count zeros in number
+* Count zeros in number
-- GCD of two numbers
+* GCD of two numbers
-- Print numbers from 1 to N and N to 1 recursively
+* Print numbers from 1 to N and N to 1 recursively
-- Find factorial using recursion
+* Find factorial using recursion
-- Find nth Fibonacci number
+* Find nth Fibonacci number
-- Replace all occurrences of a character in string
+* Replace all occurrences of a character in string
-- Remove all x from string
+* Remove all x from string
-- Move all x to end
+* Move all x to end
-- Remove duplicates in string (preserving order)
+* Remove duplicates in string (preserving order)
-- Generate all subsequences of a string
+* Generate all subsequences of a string
-- Generate all permutations of a string
+* Generate all permutations of a string
-- Check if array is sorted using recursion
+* Check if array is sorted using recursion
-- Sum of array using recursion
+* Sum of array using recursion

 ---

 ### ✅ Day 6:

 **Subsets, Prefix Sums & XOR Logic:**

-- Generate all subsets using recursion
+* Generate all subsets using recursion
-- Find XOR of numbers from 1 to N
+* Find XOR of numbers from 1 to N
-- Count of subarrays with given XOR
+* Count of subarrays with given XOR
-- Count of subarrays with even XOR
+* Count of subarrays with even XOR
-- Count subarrays with sum divisible by K (Prefix Sum Modulo logic)
+* Count subarrays with sum divisible by K (Prefix Sum Modulo logic)
-- Kadane's Algorithm for max subarray sum
+* Kadane's Algorithm for max subarray sum
-- Prefix sum for array range queries
+* Prefix sum for array range queries
-- Brute-force vs Optimized prefix sum
+* Brute-force vs Optimized prefix sum
-- Sum of all subarrays
+* Sum of all subarrays
-- XOR of all subarrays
+* XOR of all subarrays
-- Check if prefix sum is divisible by k
+* Check if prefix sum is divisible by k
-- Subarrays with equal number of 0’s and 1’s
+* Subarrays with equal number of 0’s and 1’s
-- Count number of subarrays with XOR = k using hashmap
+* Count number of subarrays with XOR = k using hashmap
-- Longest subarray with sum = k (sliding window/hashmap)
+* Longest subarray with sum = k (sliding window/hashmap)

 ---

 ### ✅ Day 7:

 **Backtracking Advanced, Combinations & Permutations**

-- Generate all permutations of a list
+* Generate all permutations of a list
-- Subsets with duplicates (no repeated subset)
+* Subsets with duplicates (no repeated subset)
-- Palindrome partitioning of a string
+* Palindrome partitioning of a string
-- N-Queens problem (basic)
+* N-Queens problem (basic)
-- Combination sum I & II
+* Combination sum I & II
-- Sudoku Solver
+* Sudoku Solver
-- Word search in grid
+* Word search in grid
-- Restore IP Addresses
+* Restore IP Addresses
-- Rat in a Maze (Grid backtracking)
+* Rat in a Maze (Grid backtracking)
-- Generate expressions with target sum
+* Generate expressions with target sum
-- Unique paths with obstacles
+* Unique paths with obstacles
-- Knight’s tour problem (basic)
+* Knight’s tour problem (basic)
-- Count all solutions to N-Queens
+* Count all solutions to N-Queens
-- Permutations with conditions
+* Permutations with conditions

 ---

+### ✅ Day 8:

+**Binary Search & Variants**

+* Binary Search (iterative)
+* Lower bound (first index ≥ target)
+* Upper bound (first index > target)
+* Floor and Ceil in sorted array
+* First and last occurrence of an element
+* Search in rotated sorted array (without and with duplicates)
+* Find the minimum in rotated sorted array
+* Find the number of rotations (index of minimum)
+* Binary search based position finding
+* Search insert position (Leetcode style)

+---

 ## 🛠 Tech Used

-- **Language:** Python 3
+* **Language:** Python 3
-- **Tools:** Any editor (VS Code, PyCharm, Jupyter)
+* **Tools:** Any editor (VS Code, PyCharm, Jupyter)

 ---

 ## 🔄 Upcoming Additions

-- Daily problems from advanced topics (e.g., sorting, linked lists, trees)
+* Daily problems from advanced topics (e.g., sorting, linked lists, trees)
-- Unit testing and time-space complexity notes
+* Unit testing and time-space complexity notes
-- GUI for problem navigator and visualizations
+* GUI for problem navigator and visualizations

 ---